 The 2014-2020 Partnership Agreement (PA) is the strategic document prepared by the government of Cyprus for the effective utilisation of European Structural and Investment Funds (ESIF) allocated to the country for the programming period 2014-2020.
-The PA includes the general development priorities of Cyprus and the pursuit of general objectives for the use of ESI Funds, as derived from the analysis of the country's development needs and perspectives, as well as the thematic objectives that Cyprus selected to invest into during the 2014-2020 programming period.
+The PA includes Cyprus general development priorities and the pursuit of general objectives for the use of ESI Funds, as derived from the analysis of the country's development needs and perspectives, as well as the thematic objectives that Cyprus selected to invest into during the 2014-2020 programming period.

-Information and Communication Technologies (ICT) is among the selected sectors for investment, with the main aim being the promotion of the use of ICT in the public and private sectors to improve the competitiveness of the economy.
-The implementation of the PA is further specified in the Operational Programmes, which are determined according to the type of ESI fund.
+ICT is among the selected sectors for investment, with the main aim being the promotion of the use of ICT in the public and private sectors to improve the competitiveness of the economy.
+The implementation of the PA is further specified in the Operational Programmes (OP), which are determined according to the type of each ESI fund.